Xavier-Brooks/x86/README.md

 # x86
 Upon taking an embedded system class at my university I gained a new appreciation for assembly programming.
 As a result I sought out a means of learning another assembly language.
 This project is me following the lessons provided by the website asmtutor to learn x86 assembly on free time.

-For this project I used the ubuntu 16.04 command line and nasm assembler to run my programs, Thus the following commands should be used in order to run the program in the command line.
+For this project I used the ubuntu 16.04 command line and nasm assembler to run my programs on a 64 bit device, Thus the following commands should be used in order to run the program in the command line.

 	nasm -f elf "filename.asm"
 	ld -m elf_i386 "filename.o" -o "filename"